jamesncox/memes-vs-gifs-react/notes.md

 [] Add up-vote system to display gifs/memes by rank

+[x] Create new branch 'experimental-styling'

+[] Update CSS to work on a mobile device

 # Loading Gif Options
     my "is loading" animation, not a spinning wheel